Technical Reference

 which is a hashed value generated based on the row's set of values.
 See our system columns documentation for more details.

 NOTE: If a new row is received with a different set of columns, we calculate the hash from the new row's values, including values from any new columns.
 This can lead to duplicate rows or data integrity issues in the destination.
 In this case, you may have to drop and re-sync the connector to preserve data integrity.
-Thus, we recommend customers to define primary keys for their tables to avoid unexpected behavior.
+Thus, we recommend defining primary keys for your tables to avoid unexpected behavior.

 IMPORTANT: If you need to change primary key selections for a table, drop the table in your destination and then select Resync all historical data on the connector's Setup tab in your dashboard.
 Doing so maintains data integrity across all records.